ylhyra/ylhyra_content/not_data/project/Vocabulary/Tutorial.md

 title: Vocabulary/Tutorial
 ---

-# Vocabulary game
+# About the vocabulary game

-This is a simple flaschard-based vocabulary game.
-After rating how well you know terms, you will be shown the difficult terms frequently until they begin to stick in memory.
+This is a simple flaschard-based vocabulary game that schedules words using [[w:Spaced repetition|spaced repetition]].
+After rating how well you know terms, you will see difficult terms frequently until they begin to stick in memory.
+After that, you will see them in ever-increasing intervals.

+The game works best if used daily.

+## The buttons

 An explanation of what you should expect from the buttons:
 * "Bad" is for cards that you didn't know, didn't know perfectly, or had to think hard about.
-Clicking "Bad" will show you the card again in your current session, showing it after you've gone through three other cards.
-It will also schedule the card to be seen the next day.
+Clicking "Bad" will show you the card again in your current session and will schedule the card to be seen tomorrow.
 * "Good" is for terms you knew perfectly but which you had to think a little bit about.
 Clicking "Good" will not show it again in your current session.
   * If this is the first time you see this card, it will be scheduled to be seen in two days.
   * Otherwise the card's previous time interval will be doubled.
 Always clicking "Good" will therefore show a card in 2 days, then 4 days, then 8, 16 and so on.